ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 ```

-### Artificer Augments
+### Artificer modifications
-Due to your mystical mixture of magic and the mundane you gain the following special augments:
+Due to your mystical mixture of magic and the mundane you gain the following special modifications:

 ```
 Copilot
 Crafting Cost: 50 scrap, Moontear crystal (Thinking crystal)
 Requirements: Must be applied to a vehicle, or armor set
 Description:
-This augment gives the invention a mind and will of its own while activated, allowing you to give it complex commands that it will obey if it so chooses.
+This modific gives the invention a mind and will of its own while activated, allowing you to give it complex commands that it will obey if it so chooses.
 If you are operating the invention it cannot take control from you, but it may operate autonomously if you are not controlling it (such as not wearing the armor, or not driving the vehicle).
 If the copilot is cooperating with you it grants you a +5 to perception checks, pointing out things you may have missed
 ```

 ```